BlackSound1/textual-system-monitor/README.md

 A beautiful system monitor app created in Python, using Textual.

+<p style="color: red;"> This is project is beginning to be maintained again after a long while.
+Things may break and documentation may be inaccurate for now. </p>

 This is the main page, where you can see live-updating readouts for all system stats:

 ![Somewhat Feature Complete Design](images/Apr21Screenshot.png)